jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Today, we see people through the lens of identity.
 Take my situation.
 I was a kid with glasses, maybe nerdy, perhaps religious - pick your label.
 Using these human characteristics you could explain why getting a pizza slice was so difficult.
 Using discriminiation or some other reason might be a cause, but it is never the root cause.

 I wanted a slice of pizza.
-Getting it required speaking, and I did not have the tools to do that, as I was born with a severe speech impediment - a condition affecting about a million Americans from all walks of life.
+Getting it required speaking, and I did not have the ability to do that, as I was born with a severe speech impediment - a condition affecting about a million Americans from all walks of life.
 That's why I ran away when the pizza counter had several kinds of slices because I feared, far more than going hungry, being asked "which one" if there were several.
 No one fully understands the affliction's cause, but certain sounds trigger a stutter that feels like an electric shock.
 Speaking to strangers makes it worse.
 Swearing offers blessed relief, but that's a solution that only works among friends, creating islands of safety while breeding a certain contempt for polite society.

 Contempt because politeness did not care that I was broken in sense.
 The connection between thought and speech was sporadic - a genetic misfire.
 But I want you to see this differently: not as a broken person, but as someone with a broken tool.
 Thankfully, modern medicine and psychology have largely embraced this perspective.
 In the past, people who stuttered were dismissed as dull-witted.
 When Roman soldiers tired of Emperor Caligula in 55 AD, they executed him and his potential avengers but spared his uncle Claudius, who had a limp, was partially deaf, and stuttered.
-Seen as harmless, he became Emperor by default - and proved to be an excellent one.
+Seen as harmless, he became Emperor at the end of the blood bath because there was no one left - and proved to be an excellent leader.
 Similarly, dictator Julius Caesar's epilepsy had to be hidden, as it was considered divine punishment.
-He could rule society with an iron fist but still had to lie.
+He could rule society with an iron fist but still had to lie about his problems.

 Medical science has since illuminated many such conditions, providing explanations and therapies.
 I was fortunate to receive government-sponsored speech therapy, which helped tremendously.
 My graduation ceremony?
 Going to a restaurant and ordering anything I wanted from the menu.

-It was pizza from "East Side Marios" restaurant.
+It was pizza of course.

 When our society confronts a problem today, we instinctively start with identity.
 Listen to any political speech - it is always about "single mothers" or "elderly voters" or some other demographic group.
 What Techvolution proposes is not to invalidate these identities, but to clarify something fundamental: in the realm of politics and economics, we are first and foremost users of tools.
 Some of these tools are biological, like speaking, but as the explosion of smartphones, apps, and assisted devices demonstrates, most of our interactions with the world are technological.
 Therefore, our primary identities should be defined by the tools at our disposal, and acquiring better tools to live happier lives should be our first priority.